St. Louis Uber and Lyft Accident Lawyers

 If you believe you have been exposed to beryllium in the workplace and suffered exposure-related health conditions, please call David G. Hughes at Mogab & Hughes Attorneys at 314-241-4477.

-Occupational Disease and Toxic Exposure Attorney in St. Louis
+Occupational Disease and Toxic Exposure Lawyer in St. Louis

 Pursuant to R.S.Mo.
 287.067, occupational disease is defined to mean an identifiable disease arising with or without human fault out of and in the course of employment.
 Pursuant to R.S.Mo.
 287.020.11, occupational disease due to toxic exposure include the following: 1) Mesothelioma; 2) Asbestosis; 3) Berylliosis; 4) Coal worker’s pneumoconiosis; 5) Bronchiolitis obliterans; 6) Silicosis; 7) Silicotuberculosis; 8) Manganism; 9) Acute myelogenous leukemia; and 10) Myelodysplastic syndrome.